hamed-yazdi/Linux-CPU-Benchmarking/README.md

 <ol>
   <li>Choose the scheduling policies: <b>SCHED_OTHER, SCHED_BATCH, SCHED_IDLE, SCHED_FIFO, and SCHED_RR</b>.</li>
-  <li>Write the program that creates multiple threads and assigns each thread to a different scheduling policy.
-We use the <b>"pthread_create"</b> function to create the threads and the <b>"pthread_setschedparam"</b> function to set the scheduling policy for each thread.
+  <li>Write the program that creates multiple threads and assigns each thread to the same scheduling policy.
+We use the <b>"pthread_create"</b> function to create the threads and the <b>"pthread_attr_setschedpolicy"</b> function to set the scheduling policy for each thread.
 </li>
-  <li>Write code to measure the throughput and latency of each thread.
-We use the <b>clock_gettime</b> function to measure the time taken for each thread to complete its work.
+  <li>Write code to measure the throughput, latency, turnaround time and fairness of each thread.
+We use the <b>clock_t and tms</b> functions to measure the time taken for each thread to complete its work.
 The elapsed time of the program is also calculated by taking the difference between the start and end times.</li>
-<li>Run the program on different Linux kernels and record the results.
-We can use the <b>uname</b> command to determine the version of the Linux kernel that we are running.</li>
+<li>Run the program on different Linux scheduling policy and record the results.
+We can use the <b>chrt -p "PID"</b> command to determine the the Linux scheduling policy of each thread we are running.</li>

 <li>Analyze the results and compare the performance of the different scheduling policies.
 We can use charts and graphs (e.g., Powerbi tooltip) to visualize the results and make it easier to compare the performance of the different policies.</li>